 Performing the clam exercise with your knees moved further back places your hips into extension.
 This targets the muscles on the outside of the hip in a slightly different way.
 It is important to do these exercises on both sides.
 Start with the weaker side and do the same number of reps on the strong side.

 For this activation exercise stand next to a wall with a gym ball between you and the wall.
 Perform a quarter squat on one leg using the ball for support.
 This targets the posterior chain and gets the muscles firing as they work to stabilize your hip.

 Balance on one leg with the other knee bent, foot resting on the inside of the supporting leg.
 Whilst maintaining your balance turn the knee out and in to work your hip muscles whilst maintaining control and balance.

 This exercise works the vastus medials muscle on the inside of the knee whilst engaging the posterior chain (hamstrings and glutes).
 The VMO is one of the first muscles to weaken following knee injury and keeping this muscle firing is vital to prevent future knee injuries.

 Place a resistance band around your knees and walk sideways.
-This gets the hip muscles firing and fatiguing under bodyweight load.
-This is progressed by making the movements more dynamic, performing it faster and on your toes.
+This activation exercise gets the hip muscles firing and fatiguing under bodyweight load.
+This is progressed by making the movements more dynamic, performing this faster and on your toes.